LTA Logo LTA Retina Logo LTA Mobile Logo LTA Mobile Retina Logo LTA Sticky Logo LTA Sticky Logo Retina

 Planning Your Gift

 Have you considered including The Little Theatre of Alexandria as a beneficiary of your estate?
 We can suggest tools that will assist you in making plans that will support the artistic and education programs of LTA in the future, as well as provide your estate with tax benefits.
-For more information, the LTA Business Office at 703-683-5778.
+For more information, contact our Business Manager at 703-683-5778 ext 2.

 BACKSTAGE